Metrojet Ltd

 Metrojet is a Hong Kong provider of business aviation services to users in the Asia Pacific region.
-Established in 1997, Metrojet pioneered business aviation services in Hong Kong and provides all-inclusive aircraft management, charter, maintenance, and aviation consultancy services to our growing business aviation customer base.
+Established in 1997, Metrojet pioneered business aviation services in Hong Kong and provides all-inclusive aircraft management, charter, maintenance, and aviation consultancy services.
 Metrojet also has a regional presence with satellite maintenance base in Clark, the Philippines.

 Metrojet HK Maintenance, Repair and Overhaul (MRO) station is Hong Kong CAD, US FAA, Aruba DCA, Bermuda BCAA, Canada TCCA, Cayman Islands CAACI, Isle of Man IoM, Qatar QCAA and San Marino SMAR certified.

 History

 Metrojet is part of The Kadoorie Group, which includes CLP Holdings, Heliservices (HK) Ltd, and The Peninsula Hotels.
 The Group has over 30 years business aviation experience in the region, with the establishment of Heliservices in 1978 and Metrojet in 1995.

 Corporate affairs

 The head office is located in Suites 1303–1306 at One Citygate in Tung Chung.
 Previously it was at Suite 608 at One Citygate.
 On a previous occasion the head office was on the ninth floor of the China Hong Kong Tower in Wanchai.